Don’t you just love online shopping?

 - fake Amazon sellers

 People make rules to contain the chaos.
-Then other people come up with ways to go around those rules and then charge for it.
+Then other people come up with ways to go around those rules and then charge for that.

 It’s a story as old as time.